 Freeport home prices are not only among the most expensive in Maine, but Freeport real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Freeport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Freeport are a mix of both white- and blue-collar jobs.
+Freeport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Freeport is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Freeport who work in management occupations (18.18%), teaching (10.94%), and sales jobs (9.54%).

 A relatively large number of people in Freeport telecommute to their jobs.
 Overall, about 8.96% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Freeport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Freeport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Freeport in 2010 was $38,722, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $154,888 for a family of four.
 However, Freeport contains both very wealthy and poor people as well.